TanisTanis/digitalnomad/README.md

 After logging in to either option, you can log out and switch accounts using the Log Out button in the top right again.

+## Features I am currently working on

+1. Password authentication with Auth0
+2. Interactive Map on company home page with pins where remote employees are located

-## Thank you for checking out my project!
+## Thank you for checking out my application!

 Feel free to reach out through LinkedIn or my email!